workerb-io/docs/pages/apiref/event.md

 ##### Arguments

-- **path**: A [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) value used to identify the target element in the DOM.
+- **query**: A [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) value used to identify the target element in the DOM.
 - **eventConfig**: An [object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) used to specify the event.
 It has the following properties:
     - **eventType**: A [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) value used to the specify the type of the event.
 Following values are supported:
         - keydown